Huang Qin, Baikal skullcap, Chinese skullcap

 How It Works

-Bottom Line: Scutellaria baicalensis has been used in traditional medicine to treat many medical conditions.
-Studies on its anticancer effects are underway.
+Scutellaria baicalensis is used in traditional medicine to treat many medical conditions.
+Studies on its potential anticancer effects are underway.

 - To treat atherosclerosis